-Recruiting and retaining great IT staff can be a tricky process.
+Recruiting and retaining talented IT professionals can be a challenging process.

 The difficulties of finding skilled IT professionals